 Hale Malamalama is a small nursing home located in Honolulu, Hawaii.
-With an overall grade of B+, this is a strong nursing home.
-In fact, we ranked this facility in the top third of all nursing homes in the nation.
-This nursing home also received consistently good grades in each of the major categories.
-More information about its category grades is available below.
+With an overall grade of A-, this is clearly a high quality nursing home.
+In fact, we ranked this facility in the top 25 percent of all facilities in the country.
+This place also received very consistent grades in all of the major categories we assessed.
+More information about these categories is available below.

 Hale Malamalama